This delicious roasted pumpkin is seasoned with olive oil, garlic, and chili powder.

 - 2 tablespoons olive oil or melted butter

 - 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon of any other salt

 - 1 teaspoon garlic powder

-- Preheat oven to 425 degrees F. Set oven rack to the lowest position.
-Line a large baking sheet with parchment paper.
+- Preheat your oven to 425°F. Set an oven rack to the lowest position.
+Line a large, rimmed baking sheet with high-heat-resistant parchment paper.

-- Back to using the sharp knife and the sawing motions, cut each half of the pumpkin into four 1-inch-thick moon-shaped slices, discarding the ends.
+- Back to using the sharp knife and the sawing motions, cut each pumpkin half into four one-inch-thick moon-shaped slices, discarding the ends.

 - Using a vegetable peeler, peel the skin off, then cut each pumpkin slice into 1-inch cubes.

 - Place the pumpkin cubes in a large bowl.
 Add the olive oil, kosher salt, garlic powder, and chili powder.
 Use a large spoon or your hands to evenly coat the pumpkin chunks.

 - Arrange the pumpkin cubes in a single layer on the prepared baking sheet.
 Bake them until tender, about 30 minutes, tossing them halfway through.
 Serve immediately.

 - It's best to use a small sugar pumpkin when making this recipe.
 The bigger the pumpkin, the less flavor it has.
 You want a small pumpkin with firm, deep orange flesh.
 It's best to use the big pumpkins for Jack-o-lanterns, not for cooking.